clechasseur/clechasseur/README.md

 ### Charles Lechasseur (he/him)

-Hello!
-I'm a Software Developer and Architect from Québec, Canada. ~~Fun~~ facts about me:
+Hello! 👋 I'm a Software Developer and Architect from Québec, Canada. ~~Fun~~ facts about me:

-- I've been programming since I was a kind, and professionally for over 20 years
+- I've been programming since I was a kid, and professionally for over 20 years
 - I've worked in many different programming languages, like Delphi Pascal, C++, Java, JavaScript, Ruby, etc.
 - I currently work at [Petal]([url](https://github.com/petalmd)) as a Principal Developer
 - I am autistic, sometimes wear a huge fiery red beard and understand the difference between correlation and causation